yairgd/yairgd.github.io/content/post/eclipse_for_embedded.md

 SET(CMAKE_GENERATOR "Unix Makefiles")
 project (top NONE)
 ```
-It not a project, but it calls the other two sub projects.
+It not a project, but it calls the other two sub-projects.

 ### pc application
 For the pc application, we need *CMake* project.
 [Reffer](https://github.com/yairgd/atari) here for a simple project that I wrote, and it works with CMake.